raspberrypilearning/cd-intermediate-scratch-sushi/en/step_4.md

 ```
  Do you think it matters where in the loop you put the `change steps by 1`{:class="blockdata"} block?

+--- collapse ---
+---
+title: Putting code in the right order
+---

+When you're deciding which order to put blocks in, think about what each block does and what you want your code to do.

+In this case, you want the sprite to move, then turn, over and over.
+Each time it repeats, you want to move one extra step.

+So it makes sense to put the `change steps by 1`{:class="blockdata"} block **after** the `move`{:class="blockmove"}.
+However, after moving, it doesn't really matter if you turn first and then change the number of steps or change the number of steps first and then turn.

+--- /collapse ---

 + Now run it, and try changing the number of degrees around (try `76` and `120`)!